vbrusca/ZigMatrixUtils/guides/inverse_from_determinant_methods_1.md

 # Inverse from Matrix Determinants

+To calculate the inverse of a 2x2 matrix from its determinant you can use the <b>getInvFromDet2</b> function which takes a reference to the original matrix, the determinant of the original matrix, and an empty matrix to store the results as argument, line 5 in the following example.

 <!-- "XMTX: getInvFromDet2 test" -->
 <pre>
 01 var m1: [4]f32 = .{ 2, 1, 7, 4 };